 Add-ons are useful when it comes to determining what makes one hosting company better than the other, outside the basic needs.

 When choosing your web hosting service, check for any extra features offered.
 It could be multiple data centers, free back-up, or free domain privacy, amongst many others.
+Spend time reading hosting reviews like this Hostplus Review before making a decision about the best web hosts.
+All web hosts offer different features, even when they look very similar.

 If you find one that offers an extra feature that you find essential, you may consider it.